Remittances and AI - Streamlining the Payment Process

 Capture and Digitize Remittances with AI

-For payments both domestically and internationally, AI automatically captures and digitizes remittance advice, matches remittances with open invoices, and identifies unapplied payments, which streamlines the entire remittance capture process.
+For both domestic and international payments, AI remittance automation captures and digitizes remittance advice, matches payments to open invoices, and flags unapplied transactions.
+This streamlines the entire remittance capture process, reducing delays and errors.

-Moreover, AI-powered solutions enhance supplier onboarding and assessment by automating data entry and scoring vendors based on historical data, providing valuable insights into vendor performance and enabling better spend management.
+AI-powered solutions also improve supplier onboarding and vendor assessment by automating data entry and scoring suppliers based on historical performance.
+These insights support stronger vendor management and better spend control.

 Automation saved a healthcare provider’s AR team 4.5 hours of daily work, reducing time spent on cash applications by 75%.